-What would you say if you heard that 86% of employees strongly agree empathy is important at work, and that less than half that number strongly agree that they see it from their colleagues?
+What would you say if you heard that 86% of employees strongly agree empathy as a conversation skill in the workplace is important, and that less than half that number strongly agree that they see it from their colleagues?

 That’s one of the findings of our recent Workplace Culture Report 2020.

 Empathy has become a popular topic in the workplace as organizations try to enhance collaboration and productivity.
 When colleagues develop heightened awareness, increased sensitivity, and the capacity to vicariously experience the emotional state of others, they build stronger relationships, more effectively manage miscommunication and conflict, and create products and services that serve a wider customer base.

 This basic need for empathy is compounded by the diversity of our modern workplace.
 Each employee comes to the workplace with their pre-existing mindsets of the way things ‘should’ be based on their prior life experiences, and our workplaces are growing ever more diverse.
 In fact, more than half of the employees in our data set report working with five or more races, genders, and generations in their workteams.

 Not surprisingly, that same diversity is not reflected in their executive team–meaning that executives likely have some blindspots.